For Tuyet, Katrina, KaSandra, and Luc

-Wally had left Judy in the Hotel's security holding cell with half a dozen uniforms, all of whom he knew personally, and for a minimum of ten years each.
-He wasn't taking any chances here, this was some serious shit.
-He looked around the room tied off with yellow barrier tape and shook his head slowly.
+Wally had left Judy in the Hotel security holding cell with half a dozen uniformed officers, all of whom he knew personally.
+He wasn't taking any chances, this was some serious shit.
+He looked around the room which had been closed off with yellow barrier tape and shook his head slowly.
 What a fucking mess!
-The poor thing put up quite a fight he thought before whoever did this went to work on her, or him, whatever, its not that it mattered much at this point.
-Whatever services the family planned would have to be closed casket, that's for sure.
-A female uniform appeared at in the doorway and gestured for him to join her.
-Whitey and that weasel Iggie were probably here now.
-He glanced at his watch, they were late, there must have been more traffic then he had allowed for in his original estimate.
-Iggie was sure to mention that as soon as he went down to fetch them.
+The poor thing put up quite a fight he thought before whoever did this went to work on her, or him, whatever, that didn't matter much at this point.
+Suffice to say that whatever services the family plans will have to include a closed casket, that's for damn sure!
+A uniformed officer appeared in the doorway gesturing for him to join her.
+Wally figured she was here to tell him that Whitey and Iggie were downstairs.
+He glanced at his watch and noted that they were late.
+There must have been more traffic then he'd allowed for.
+Iggie was sure to mention that the little weasel.

 "What is it Shaw," he asked the uniform.

-"There are a couple of shields and a citizen from LA in the lobby asking for you," the tall blonde officer said.
+"There's a couple of LAPD shields and a Joe citizen in the lobby asking for you," answered the tall blonde officer.

 LVMPD Motor Pool...Tuesday, Feb 24, 2009…5:30pm

-Shift changes were always chaotic at the precinct, patrol cars coming and going, off duty officers rushing home to the family or out to the casinos for a chance at winning the lottery Vegas-style, before winding down for the day.
-It was a good place to hide in plain sight, not that I needed the distraction, but chaos always makes it easier to blend in without question, especially when one is dressed for the part.
-Queer how humans think there is safety in numbers, there isn't you know, not when one is determined.
-Hadn't that fact been proven time and again in places like Columbine, Beirut, or The World Trade Center?
-Anyway, it has been my experience for the length of my career, if you can call what I do for sport a career that human beings tend to mind their own business as they go about their business, especially if one gives them no cause to do otherwise.
-On the few occasions where I have run into a nosey-Nellie I used them as wet stones for my blade, pissant man-jacks!
+Shift changes are always chaotic at police precincts, what with patrol cars coming and going, off duty officers rushing home to the family or out to the casinos for a chance to win the lottery Vegas-style and escape the law enforcement racket.
+It made for a good place to hide out in plain sight, not that I needed any such distraction, but chaos always makes it easier for one to blend in, especially when one is dressed for the part.
+Queer how humans think there is safety in numbers.
+There isn't you know, not if someone is committed and determined to make something bad happen.
+Hasn't that fact been proven time and time again in places like Columbine, Beirut, or the World Trade Center?
+Anyway, it has been my experience that human beings tend to mind their own business while going about their business, especially if one gives them no cause to do otherwise.
+On the few occasions where I have run into a Good Samaritan or Nosey-Nellie I just used them as a wet stone for my blade, the fools!